-

 Couldn't load pickup availability

-The boldly rising maedate (front crest), the tension of its curved lines, and its dignified presence all reflect the spirit of the era in which samurai lived and fought.
-Despite its compact size, the helmet retains the commanding presence of an authentic samurai kabuto.
+Crafted by a master Japanese armor maker drawing on experience in museum-quality samurai armor, each helmet is finished with uncompromising attention to detail — from its sculptural form and balanced proportions to the intricate decorative elements.
+The boldly rising maedate (front crest), the tension of its curved lines, and its dignified presence all reflect the spirit of the era.
+Despite its compact size, the helmet retains the commanding presence of an authentic kabuto.

 Tokugawa Ieyasu